The 5 Rules of Git Branching for High-Velocity Teams

 Practical constraints for code integration that actually work.
 Less about naming conventions, more about not breaking production.

-Vincent Driessen published the GitFlow model back in 2010 and it spread fast.
+Vincent Driessen published the GitFlow model in 2010.
 Two long-lived branches โ main and develop.
-Feature branches come off develop, get merged back in.
-Release branches get cut from develop, go through stabilization, then merge into both main and develop.
+Feature branches come off develop, merge back in.
+Release branches get cut from develop, stabilized, then merged into both main and develop.
 Hotfix branches come off main for emergency patches.

-In practice, I have had a rough time with it on most teams I have been on.
+In practice, every team I've been on that tried GitFlow spent noticeable standup time discussing merge logistics rather than product work.
 The ceremony is heavy.
-You end up with this constant bookkeeping of making sure merges go to the right places, that develop and main don't drift apart in weird ways, that release branches get properly closed out.
-I have seen teams where develop was weeks ahead of main and nobody could confidently say what was actually in production.
+You end up with constant bookkeeping โ making sure merges land in the right places, that develop and main haven't drifted apart in confusing ways.
+I've been on a team where develop was three weeks ahead of main and nobody could say with confidence what was actually running in production.

-Where I think GitFlow still makes sense: if you are shipping versioned software.
-Desktop apps, mobile apps with app store review cycles, libraries that need to maintain multiple supported versions.
-In those cases, the release branch concept maps to something real.
-You actually need a place to stabilize a release while new feature work continues.
+Where GitFlow still makes sense: versioned software.
+Desktop applications.
+Mobile apps with App Store review cycles.
+Libraries that maintain multiple supported versions simultaneously.
+The release branch concept maps to a real thing in those contexts โ you need a place to stabilize a release while new feature work continues in parallel.

-But for a web application that deploys multiple times a day?
-GitFlow is overhead you don't need.
-I have watched teams adopt it because it seemed "professional" and then spend half their standup talking about merge logistics instead of actual product work.
+Web application that deploys multiple times a day?
+GitFlow adds process without adding value.
+I've watched teams adopt it because it seemed "professional" and then spend their energy on branch coordination instead of building features.

-One thing I will say in GitFlow's defense โ it does force people to think about what "a release" means.
-Teams that go straight to trunk-based development sometimes lose that discipline entirely, and I'm not sure that's always better.
-More on that later.
+One thing I'll give GitFlow credit for โ it forces people to think about what "a release" means.
+Teams that skip straight to trunk-based development sometimes lose that discipline entirely.
+Not sure that's always better.
+More on that in a moment.

 git checkout -b add-invoice-export